bellgutu/Proof-Ledger/SPECIFICATIONS.md

 - **Deployment**: Genkit flows are defined as server-side TypeScript modules (`.ts` files with `'use server';`), seamlessly integrated with the Next.js application.
 Ready for deployment to a serverless environment like Google Cloud Functions.
 - **Key Flows**:
   - `trading-strategy-assistant.ts`: Generates trading strategies.
-  - `whale-watcher-flow.ts`: Simulates whale transactions.
+  - `whale-watcher-flow.ts`: Analyzes transactions for a list of wallet addresses.
   - `whitepaper-analyzer-flow.ts`: Analyzes documents from URLs.
   - `contract-auditor-flow.ts`: Simulates contract security audits.